 Women are a completely different story.
 Their bits are hidden, changes in response to stimulation are small and hard to see, climax can take awhile (by male standards), and feedback is often poor or non-existent.
-Beyond this, there is a huge range of what women like, not only from woman to woman but for the same woman one time to the next.
+Additionally, there is a huge range of what women like, not only from woman to woman but for the same woman one time to the next.
 It is enough to drive a man to celibacy!
 Okay, not really, but it can be frustrating.

 Below are many ideas, some of which will apply to your bride, while some will not.
 Most of these have links to past posts if you want more information:

 - Communicate, communicate, communicate.
 Nothing else will help as much, and nothing else will make up for not communicating.
 If you are the one holding back, get over it.
 If she is, work on it gently.
 You need to know what she wants, what she thinks, and what she feels sexually.
 You also need her to tell you what feels good and what does not, when something goes from feeling good to feeling great, and when it goes from feeling good to not as good.
-Be sure to tell her that she will not hurt your feelings; you do not have lady bits, so you need her to help you learn how to handle them for her best pleasure.
+Assure her she will not hurt your feelings; you do not have lady bits, so you need her to help you learn how to handle them for her best pleasure.

 - Just because she is not feeling “horny” does not mean she is unwilling to have sex, nor does it mean she will not enjoy sex if she has it.
 For men sexual desire is spontaneous, but for most women sexual desire is triggered.

 - Her menstrual cycle affects her sexuality a great deal.
 You should know where she is in her cycle at all times, and know what it means for her.

 - The pill and other hormonal forms of birth control have been found to cause hormonal changes that significantly reduce sex drive and pleasure in many women.
 If your wife is using hormones to avoid pregnancy this may be a part of any sexual problems you are having.